 Lawrence M. Watson, Jr. has practiced exclusively in litigation and alternative dispute resolution with an emphasis in complex multiparty, commercial problems and construction claims since becoming a member of The Florida Bar in 1969.
-In 1988, while serving as President of The Florida Bar Trial Lawyer’s Section and litigation counsel for the Carlton Fields law firm, Mr. Watson became one of the first civil trial mediators certified by the Florida Supreme Court.
+In 1988, while serving as chairman of The Florida Bar Trial Lawyer's Section and litigation counsel for the Carlton Fields law firm, Mr. Watson became one of the first civil trial mediators certified by the Florida Supreme Court.
 Since then, Mr. Watson has maintained a practice as a mediator and third-party neutral, designing, administering and executing a wide range of dispute resolution procedures.

 Professional Education and Qualifications

 J.D., University of Florida, Levin College of Law

 Advanced Negotiations Program, Harvard University Law School